OskarSan/taxi-reservation-front-end/README.md

-Code written by Oskar Sankila with influence by  [Traversy Media](https://www.youtube.com/watch?v=HXYZxVbWkjc&t=0s)
+Code written by Oskar Sankila with influence from [Traversy Media](https://www.youtube.com/watch?v=HXYZxVbWkjc&t=0s)

 Project work can be found from directory "project"